Category Archives: Posts from Base Camp

 While there is a search function on this site, that only helps if you know what you’re looking for (and if I’ve referred to it).
 If you’re just curious and don’t have a particular destination in mind, one option is clicking on one of the archived months and hoping it leads you to something interesting.
 Or you could do a search on a non-specific word: try a word like “beverage” for an interesting cross-section of results.

 I’ve decided to use this post to make browsing a little easier.
-Here is a list, loosely organized by “Africa and Latin America”, “North America”, and “Europe”, of some of the places I’ve visited since starting this blog in 2014.
+Here is a list, loosely organized by “Africa and Latin America”, “North America”, and “Europe”, of some of the places I’ve visited up to 2017.
 In each case, the link is to the first post on that particular destination…you can browse forward from there.
 I’ve also included some of the more interesting “Travel Flashbacks” for trips prior to 2014: those are marked with an asterisk (*).

 Happy exploring!